 Are your kids really not picky?

 They really aren’t, and I know that makes me super lucky.
 My kids love good food and will try just about anything once.
-They’ve been raised with the expectation that they would eat everything, and it’s worked for us.
+They’ve been raised with the expectation that they would eat everything, and it’s worked.

 Are you a chef?

-No. I’m a home cook with a passion for good, wholesome food.
+No. I’m a home cook and cookbook author with a passion for good, wholesome food.
 I learned to cook through trial and error.
-While I’ve taken a cooking class or two, I largely learned to cook well as an adult after I got married.
+While I’ve taken a cooking class or two, I largely learned to cook well as an adult.
 But I have been cooking on some level — whether it was helping my family in the kitchen as a child, baking as a teen or experimenting in college — my whole life.

 Who do you develop recipes for?

-In addition to the recipes that I develop for Sarah’s Cucina Bella, my recipes appear regularly in my newspaper food column, Maine Course, in the Bangor Daily News.
-In the past, I developed recipes for BettyCrocker.com, Pillsbury.com, allParenting.com and other sites.
+In addition to the recipes that I develop for Sarah’s Cucina Bella, my recipes have appeared in my former newspaper food column, Maine Course, in the Bangor Daily News.
+In the past, I also developed recipes for BettyCrocker.com, Pillsbury.com, allParenting.com and other sites.
 They’ve also appeared in BELLA NYC Magazine and First for Women Magazine.
 You can read more about my writing and recipe development experience on my portfolio website, SarahCaron.com.

 Do you take your own photos?

 Sure do!
-I usually shoot with a Canon Rebel XTi and a Tamron 28-75mm F/2.8 lens.
-My photos are processed in Photoshop Elements.
+I usually shoot with a Canon Rebel T6 and a Tamron 28-75mm F/2.8 lens.
+My photos are processed in Photoshop.